NKuhl108/SoftwareEngineeringPrototype/README.md

 Meet again to go over our prototype ideas and select what to show on Wednesday

 The "first-page.jpg" is the initial page of our product.
 From there we would render the page you are witnessing in index.html.
-Since we are just learning more about JavaScript, APIs and how web applications work, we could not implement first-page accordingly in or prototype but plan to do so on our final implementation.
+Our initial shows the layout of potentially what it would look like.
+After the button is clicked, there is a pop up and later messages will be embedded.